varlociraptor/varlociraptor-methylation-evaluation/workflow/report/workflow.rst

-All files for our methylation valling with Varlociraptor!
+All files for our methylation calling with Varlociraptor!